Nissan 180SX: Model nomenclature and markets

 The 180SX was built and sold by Nissan as a sister model to the S13 Silvia sold from model years 1989 through 1998, albeit at two different Japanese Nissan dealerships.
 The Silvia was sold at Nissan Prince Store, and the 180SX was sold at Nissan Bluebird Store locations.
 In Japan, the 180SX replaced the Gazelle.
 The S13 Silvia was discontinued in 1993, but the 180SX successfully convinced Nissan to keep it in the market for the full length of the next generation Silvia (S14).
 The 180SX differed from the S13 Silvia in that it featured pop-up headlights and a liftgate with different body work at the rear of the car.
 Specifications and equipment were similar, including the use of a turbocharged CA18DET engine; however, the naturally aspirated CA18DE engine was not offered.

 The name 180SX was originally in reference to the 1.8 liter displacement CA18DET engine used in its chassis.
 In 1991, however, the engine was upgraded to a 2.0 liter model, offered in two forms: the turbocharged SR20DET variant and the naturally aspirated SR20DE engine, the latter of which was introduced in 1996.
 Although the new engine was of larger displacement, the 180SX nomenclature remained.
 180SX was also a trim level of the S110 Silvia in Europe.
 The badges for this model read "Silvia 180SX", so this car is not properly a 180SX by model, but a version of the Silvia instead.
 Other discrepancies from this standard were distributed to Micronesia and South Pacific islands, including LHD cars with 180SX badges and non-retractable headlamps.

 Like the Japanese 180SX SR20DET discrepancy, European, as well as South African models of the S13 chassis were called 200SX though equipped with the CA18DET engine, producing 169 PS.
 This allowed the 200SX to reach 100 km/h in 7.5 seconds and onto 220 km/h.
 The car had a facelift in 1991 with new smoother bumpers, limited-slip differential, and larger brakes.
 This 200SX was sold between 1989 and 1994 until the change to the succeeding S14 version.

 In North America, It was sold as the 240SX, paired with the single-overhead cam KA24E motor and later the dual-overhead cam KA24DE motor along with various other trim differences.
-The 240SX also offered an additional bodywork that resembles the S13 Silvia from the rear portion of the car.
+The 240SX also offered coupé and convertible body styles that resemble the S13 Silvia from the rear portion of the car.